 So, you’re thinking about or about to go on a long haul trip?
 Well, hopefully this post will help.
-I’ve done a fair few long haul hols in my time and I think I’ve managed to get into a good routine of what to prep for a long haul trip.
+I’ve done a fair few long haul hols in my time, like travelling to Malaysia and I think I’ve managed to get into a good routine of what to prep for a long haul trip.
 Of course you need to do the obvious things like book the holiday and pack your clothes, but how about some things which are quite easy to forget about…

 You can scale this up or down based on where your holiday is going and how long you’ll be away for!
 I thought I’d share my current list I made for our trip to Malaysia and New Zealand.

 What I do to prep for a long haul trip